In3tinct/See-SURF/README.md

 ## 🚀 Key Features

 - Automated Reconnaissance: Multi-threaded crawler that gathers and parses data to identify potential SSRF parameters using strong regex matching (e.g., matching keywords like url, website, or IP addresses).
+Supports cookie-based authentication to scan endpoints behind login pages.

 - Burp Suite Integration: Seamlessly parses Burp Suite sitemaps (.xml) to discover a wider range of parameters before crawling.

-- Authenticated Scanning: Supports cookie-based authentication to scan endpoints behind login pages.

-- Verbose Reporting: Optional verbose mode to track parameter sanitization across different endpoints.

-- Validation & Exploitation: The new AI integration features AI-powered detection through providers like Google Gemini and OpenAI by analyzing response headers and generating custom payloads, a smart pivot mechanism for targeting internal services like AWS Metadata, and automated vulnerability validation to confirm the leakage of sensitive data (for Reflected/Non-blind SSRF). </br>
+- Validation & Exploitation: The new AI integration features AI-powered detection through providers like Google Gemini and OpenAI by analyzing response headers and generating custom payloads, a smart pivot mechanism for targeting internal services like AWS Metadata, and automated vulnerability validation to confirm the leakage of sensitive data (for Reflected/Non-blind SSRF).

-For Blind SSRF Detection, Integrated Out-of-Band (OOB) detection using Webhook.site to identify vulnerabilities where the server does not return a direct response.
+- For Blind SSRF Detection, Integrated Out-of-Band (OOB) detection using Webhook.site to identify vulnerabilities where the server does not return a direct response.

 ![alt text](https://github.com/In3tinct/See-SURF/blob/master/SSRF%20in%20action.png?raw=true)